This homemade mushroom salt is simple to make and delicious on everything from roasted veggies to steak, chicken and so much more!

 This easy, 2 ingredient mushroom salt is not only super delicious, it’s super easy to make.
 With just a pound of mushrooms and some high-quality sea salt, you can whip together this seasoning to sprinkle on your steak, chicken, and even roasted veggies.

 Seasoned salts are one of my favorite things to make at home.
 I use my garden bounty of jalapeños to make jalapeño salt.. and my rosemary plant to make rosemary and radish salt.
-My pepper salt is great on chicken cooked on the grill, while my rosemary and radish salt is perfect to sprinkle on seafood.
+Jalapeño salt is great on chicken cooked on the grill, while rosemary and radish salt is perfect to sprinkle on seafood.

 My mouth waters just thinking about all of them!

 Given all of those salts though, I prefer mushroom salt to them all.
 It’s heavenly on a big, thick, juicy T-Bone steak cooked on the grill.
-And with summer right around the corner, I know we’ll be firing up the grill often.
+And with summer right around the corner, I know I will be firing up the grill often.

 Unlike rosemary and radish salt, this mushroom salt is powdery, and it lacks the texture that most salts have.